December 15, 2025 HSE Advisor Canada 3 min read

 How We Got Here

 It starts with good intentions.
 A company needs COR certification, or they're responding to an incident, or an insurance auditor asked questions they couldn't answer.
+The IHSA COR program is valuable — but only if the safety program behind it is real.

 So they buy a template.
 Or hire someone to write policies.
 Boxes get checked.
 The audit passes.